- What is hepatitis C?

 Does everyone need hepatitis C treatment?

-About one in four people clear hepatitis C on their own (spontaneous clearance), but most people need treatment to cure hepatitis C. When someone doesn’t clear the virus within the first six months, they have a chronic hepatitis C infection.
+About one in four people clear hepatitis C on their own (spontaneous clearance), but most people need treatment to cure hepatitis C. If someone doesn’t clear the virus after the first six months, they have a chronic hepatitis C infection.

 If you have been diagnosed with chronic hepatitis C, you need treatment to be cured.
 Speak with a nurse or doctor about your treatment options.